Ambient-Impact/drupal-modules/ambientimpact_paragraphs/ambientimpact_paragraphs_migrate/readme.md

-module to have been run beforehand and the [LoadEntity process plug-in patch for Migrate Plus](https://www.drupal.org/project/migrate_plus/issues/3018849#comment-12928073) applied.
-Once the Paragraph items have been migrated, you can safely delete/roll back the ```d7_file_entity_vimeo``` and ```d7_file_entity_youtube``` migrations, as those media entities are no longer needed ([Video Embed Field](https://www.drupal.org/project/video_embed_field) stores the video URL directly in the field).
+module to have been run beforehand and the [LoadEntity process plug-in patch for Migrate Plus](https://www.drupal.org/project/migrate_plus/issues/3018849#comment-12928073) applied. ~~Once the Paragraph items have been migrated, you can safely delete/roll back the ```d7_file_entity_vimeo``` and ```d7_file_entity_youtube``` migrations, as those media entities are no longer needed ([Video Embed Field](https://www.drupal.org/project/video_embed_field) stores the video URL directly in the field).~~ [Video Embed Field is now marked as "maintenance fixes only"](https://www.drupal.org/project/video_embed_field/issues/3089599), so core media entities are the recommended path forward.

 # File field to media field migration